hongrongyang/ML_Climate/journal.md

 - Carbon Constraint Cost Term: Triggers penalty when the system-wide carbon intensity `CI_sw` exceeds the target limit `CI_max`.
 This ensures carbon emissions are constrained in the policy decisions.

-- Grid Congestion Cost Term (`Eq.
-15`): Penalizes violations on key transmission lines if the power flow exceeds allowed thresholds `ϕ_max`.
+- Grid Congestion Cost Term: Penalizes violations on key transmission lines if the power flow exceeds allowed thresholds `ϕ_max`.
 Prevents the model from creating congestion while rebalancing EV loads.

 ##### 🔄 Next Week Plan
 Next week, we will begin full-scale integration and optimization of the **EV–CS–DSO–Grid–Carbon** system.